fkanlab/knowledge/README.md

 # Fluoride Knowledge
 A project to archive scientific knowledge on Fluoride and Fluorisis.

-This prokect will make extensive use of the [wiki](https://github.com/fkanlab/knowledge/wiki).
+This project will make extensive use of the [wiki](https://github.com/fkanlab/knowledge/wiki).